-Auto Insurance in Portland, OR
+Auto Insurance in Oregon and Washington

 Affordable Car Insurance in Portland, OR from an Independent Insurance Agent

 Whether you are beginning your search for car insurance, searching for a low rate or a new plan, Milt Marcy Insurance is here for you!
 By allowing our insurance professionals to hunt for the best insurance rate, our team maybe able to save you hundreds on your auto insurance in Portland, OR; particularly if you are considering bundling your insurance with a home or specialty insurance policy.

 The Best Auto Insurance and Car Insurance Rates from an Independent Agent

 Our agents work hard to ensure that you and your family get the best rates for your car insurance.
 Not only will your agent search for the lowest rate to match your insurance needs, you will also get the top notch customer service that only Milt Marcy Insurance can deliver.

 Fast, Free Car Insurance Quotes in Portland, OR

 There are an overwhelming number of choices for car insurance out there, don’t stress!
 Let the professionals at Milt Marcy Insurance gather quotes from several insurance carriers, presenting you with the best options for your budget and needs!
 Our agents are here to help you guide you through rate comparisons, discounts, flexible payment options and they may have some money-saving tips as well.
 Get your quote today!

 We’ve all seen the commercials… “Call today and save hundreds!”
 There is some truth to it, but you’re not going to save over and over until you’re paying nothing.
 Take advantage of the cost saving tips below and then stay put!
 Your insurance company will reward you for staying with them; just make sure that you follow the tips below to save when you’re ready to shop, and if you feel like you’re paying too much, you might be!
 Here are some tips on saving on home and Auto Insurance Portland, OR.